crevelings/MonopolySprint4/README.md

 ### Steps to run through as a stand-alone program.
 1. Clone the repository to your desired place of storage.
 2. Open your terminal at the file location where the repository was cloned.
+3. Run the following command to build the project: `mvn clean javafx:jlink`
-3. Run the following command to launch the application: `bin/MonopolyGame`
+4. Run the following command to launch the application: `target/MonopolyGameRuntime/bin/MonopolyGame`

 ### Design Patterns Used:
 - Singleton: Used for Banker, Dice, GameScene, GUI, TurnManager, and TitleDeedCards